AdobeDocs/platform-learn.en/help/cja/moving-your-calculated-metrics-from-adobe-analytics-to-customer-journey-analytics.md

 ---
-title: Moving your Calculated Metrics from Adobe Analytics to Customer Journey Analytics
+title: Move your Calculated Metrics from Adobe Analytics to Customer Journey Analytics
 description: In this video, find tips for re-creating your Adobe Analytics Calculated Metrics in Customer Journey Analytics.
 feature: customer journey analytics - calculated metrics
 topics: